Azure/azure-sdk-for-python/sdk/formrecognizer/README3.md

 Both methods take as input a blob SAS uri or valid path to the documents to use for training.
 Each training method will return a poller object which is used to get the training result.

-A custom model can be used to analyze forms using the `begin_extract_form` method.
+A custom model can be used to analyze forms using the `begin_extract_forms` or `begin_extract_labeled_forms` method.
 The `model_id` from the training result is passed into the methods, along with the input form to analyze (content-type is determined internally).
 This method also returns a poller object which is used to get the result.

-In order for the user to manage their custom models, a few methods are available to list custom models, delete a model, get a models summary for the account, or get a training result.
+In order for the user to manage their custom models, a few methods are available to list custom models, delete a model, get a models summary for the account, or get a custom model.

 ### Custom Form Client
 ```python